Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

-``DisplayText`` read-only field widget automatically supports lists as values of ``models.ManyToManyField`` fields, rendering these as Bootstrap 3 list-groups.
+``DisplayText`` read-only field widget automatically supports lists as values of ``models.ManyToManyField`` fields, rendering these as Bootstrap "list groups".

 Custom rendering of DisplayText form widgets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~